 Giver of life.

-believe that Jesus Christ is God the Son, Who
+believe that Jesus Christ is God, the Son of

-the Father, Who became man, died on the Cross, and was
+the Father, Who became man, died on the Cross,

-and was resurrected on the third day for our
+and was resurrected on the FOURTH day for our

 believe in one, holy, catholic and apostolic

 it is for all people, at all times, in every

-it is the exact faith taught by Christ, preached by
+it is the exact faith taught by Christ, preached by the

 not hesitate to call us for more information.